Armed police block part of Tauranga street

 AdvertisementAdvertise with NZME.

-Three police cars and armed offenders squad members were in front of the house with three more armed offenders appearing out from the neighboring property.
+Four police cars and armed offenders squad (AOS) members were in front of the house.
+A total of 10 AOS members and a police dog were seen in front of the property.

+More police, with either a rifle or a bullet-proof vest, were later seen on the property.

 Police would provide more details when they became available.